Release-Candidate/vscode-scheme-repl/CONTRIBUTING.md

 The `scripts` field of [package.json](package.json).

 All yarn commands add `--ignore-engines` to not get a spurious warning:
-`warning vscode-ocaml-expect-inline@VERSION:The engine "vscode" appears to be invalid.`
+`warning vscode-scheme-repl@VERSION:The engine "vscode" appears to be invalid.`

 - `yarn --ignore-engines clean` - deletes the directory `./out`
 - `yarn --ignore-engines lint` - runs eslint on all source files